If you’re thinking of making a career switch, you’re not alone.

 If you’re struggling with your current job or industry, it may be tempting to just jump into a new role with both feet.
 However, joining a new industry without prior knowledge or preparation may have many unforeseen consequences that you may not be ready for.

 To determine if this career path is truly right for you, first do your research.
 Tap into the right networks and speak to those currently working in the field that you’re keen about.
-You could apply for a Career Conversion Programme or Career Trial to get hands-on experience.
+You could apply for a Career Conversion Programme to get hands-on experience.
 Not only will you experience the day-to-day of your newly chosen field, but you can also get more industry connections if you choose to stay on.

 2. Am I able to accept a potential pay cut?